Education is the most powerful weapon you can use to change the world

 It supports community engagement and community partnerships, which provide schools with expertise, mentorship, financing, equipment, and sustainable school projects that can last for decades!

-Education for Sustainable Development (ESD) is good for education
+Education for Sustainable Development (ESD) is good for LEARNING

 Education for Sustainable Development (ESD) transforms learning environments, improves student performance and enhances critical thinking skills, creativity, digital citizenship, STEM skills, problem solving, and 21st century skills.